bcperry/Terraform-synapse-cArmy/README.md

 ```

 > **Security tip:** replace the sample admin password with a strong secret and never commit real credentials.

+### Feature toggles and reuse options

+- `enable_private_dns_zones` controls whether Terraform creates the Private DNS zones/linkages for each private endpoint (default `true`).
+Set this to `false` when your organisation manages the required `privatelink` records outside of this deployment.
+Without the zones you must configure name resolution manually so clients resolve the private endpoint IPs.
+- `existing_user_assigned_identity`, `existing_key_vault`, and `existing_key_vault_key` let you reuse pre-created platform resources.
+Provide the object values (name/resource group, and key name) when reuse is required; leave them `null` to let Terraform create new resources.

 > **Private networking:** All services disable public network access and expose data planes solely through private endpoints.
 Run Terraform from an execution environment that has line-of-sight into the virtual network (for example, an Azure DevOps self-hosted agent joined to the VNet, or an Azure VM/bastion inside the network).
 Data plane operations such as creating the Data Lake filesystem or Key Vault keys require access through the private endpoints.